rydmike/flex_color_scheme/README.md

 Perhaps not so exciting, that is because the basic counter app uses very few features and widgets, so it cannot really illustrate the result very well.
-This is why the included examples contain demo UI, that is not really at all relevant to using FlexColorScheme and is really only there to better demonstrate the result.
+This is why the included examples contain demo UI, that is not really at all relevant to using FlexColorScheme and is really only there to better demonstrate the results.

 > **NOTE:**
-> Version 1.4.0 introduced the easier and less verbose `scheme` convenience factory property used above.
+> Version 1.4.0 introduced the easier and less verbose `scheme` convenience property used above.
 > You can use it instead of `colors` if all you want to do is just use one of the built-in color schemes.
 > The previous way of
 > using `colors` with the `FlexColor.schemes` **map**, with the `FlexScheme` enum values as keys, works as before